-Software revenue generated through indirect distribution channels was approximately 89% of total software revenue in the three months ended June 30, 2012.
-Software revenue generated through direct distribution channels was approximately 11% of total software revenue in the three months ended June 30, 2013 and was approximately 12% of total software revenue in the three months ended June 30, 2012.
-The dollar value of software revenue generated through indirect distribution channels increased approximately \$10.7 million, or 22%, in the three months ended June 30, 2013 compared to the three months ended June 30, 2012.
-The dollar value of software revenue generated through direct distribution channels increased \$0.4 million, or 6%, in the three months ended June 30, 2013 compared to the three months ended June 30, 2012.
-The increase in software revenue generated through our indirect distribution channel is primarily due to a higher dollar value related to enterprise software transactions in both our United States and international operations in the three months ended June 30, 2013 compared to the three months ended June 30, 2012.
-In addition, software revenue generated by our international operations is almost exclusively transacted through indirect distribution channels.
+Software revenue generated through direct distribution channels was approximately 11% of total software revenue in the nine months ended December 31, 2013 and was approximately 13% of total software revenue in the nine months ended December 31, 2012.
+The dollar value of software revenue generated through direct distribution channels increased \$1.3 million, or 6%, in the nine months ended December 31, 2013 compared to the nine months ended December 31, 2012.
+The lower growth in our direct distribution channel relative to our indirect distribution channel is due to a shift in enterprise transactions conducted through direct distribution channels to indirect distribution channels.
+In the prior year nine month period a higher proportion of our enterprise software revenue in the United States was sold through our direct sales channel.
 Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from period to period.
 As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct distribution channels from time to time.

-We believe that the growth of our software revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our long-term growth strategy.
-We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribut
+We believe that the growth of our software revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our longterm growth strategy.
+We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
+The failure of our indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.

-We have a worldwide reseller and an original equipment agreement with Dell.
-Our reseller agreement with Dell provides them the right to market, resell and distribute certain of our products to their customers.
-Our original equipment manufacturer agreement with Dell is discussed more fully below.
-Sales through both of our agreements with Dell accounted for 20% of our total revenues for the three months ended June 30, 2013 and 22% of our total revenues for three months ended June 30, 2012.
+We currently have a worldwide reseller agreement with Dell.
+Our reseller agreement with Dell provides them the right to market, resell and distribute certain of our products to end user customers.
+Historically, we also had an original equipment manufacturer agreement with Dell, which was terminated in December of 2013.
+We believe the termination of this agreement will not have a material effect on our business.